ansible/ansible-lint/README.md

 Authors
 -------

-ansible-lint was created by [Will Thames](https://github.com/willthames) and is now maintained as part of the [Ansible](https://ansible.com) project.
+ansible-lint was created by [Will Thames](https://github.com/willthames) and is now maintained as part of the [Ansible](https://ansible.com) by Red Hat project.